cinaq/pv-zone-operator/README.md

 kubectl apply -f manifests/pv-zone-operator.yaml
 ```

-This will deploy the operator with the necessary RBAC permissions to watch pods, PVCs, PVs, and nodes, and to update PVs with zone labels.
+This will deploy the operator in the `kube-system` namespace with the necessary RBAC permissions to watch pods, PVCs, PVs, and nodes, and to update PVs with topology labels.

 ## How it works

 The operator runs as a controller that:

-1. Watches for pods that are in the ready state
+1. Periodically scans all pods in the cluster (default resync period: 60 minutes)
 2. For each ready pod, checks if it uses any PVCs
 3. For each PVC, finds the bound PV
-4. Gets the zone label from the node where the pod is running
+4. Gets the zone and region labels from the node where the pod is running
-5. Updates the PV with the zone label if it's not already set correctly
+5. Updates the PV with the topology labels if they're not already set correctly

-The operator also watches for PVC events to handle cases where a PVC is bound to a PV after the pod is already running.
+## Configuration

+The operator supports the following command-line flags:

+- `--kubeconfig`: Path to a kubeconfig file (only required when running outside of a cluster)
+- `--master`: The address of the Kubernetes API server (overrides any value in kubeconfig)
+- `--resync-period`: The interval at which all pods are rescanned (default: 60 minutes)

 ## RBAC Permissions